jackpay/cascadePy/README.md

 The installation instructions for the toolkit can be found below and a brief summary of each module can be found in the accompanying Wiki.

 # Citing this work
-If you intend to use this toolit, please use the following citation:
+If you intend to use this toolkit, please use the following citation:

 > Pay, Jack Frederick, 2020.
 The Corpus Expansion Toolkit: finding what we want on the web (Doctoral thesis, University of Sussex).